• Skip to primary navigation

 Travel expenses include the purchase of travel bags

-Can I claim driving in my car or public transport?
+Can I claim for work related driving costs or public transport?

-Transport costs are one of the most popular travel tax deductions.
-Generally, work related travel in your car or on public transport is claimable with the exception of travel from home to work (and vice versa).
+Transport costs are one of the most common travel tax deductions.
+Generally, you can claim work related travel in your car or on public transport.
+However, you cannot claim travel from home to work or vice versa.

 • Travel between two separate workplaces (or jobs).